-This Guide for Peer Reviewers is based on legal documents setting the rules and conditions for the ERC frontier research grants, in particular:
+This Guide for Peer Reviewers is based on the legal documents setting the rules and conditions for the ERC frontier research grants, in particular:

-- the ERC Work Programme 2021, which defines the objectives and principles of the ERC funding as well as the main features of the Calls for Proposals for the ERC Starting and Consolidator Grants including the call deadlines and the call budgets.
-It also specifies that a two-step peer review procedure will be applied following a single submission of a full proposal, and sets the framework for budgetary implementation, and the evaluation criteria; - the European Research Council Rules of Submission, and the related methods and procedures for peer review and proposal evaluation relevant to the specific programme implementing Horizon Europe (hereinafter the ERC Rules of Submission and Evaluation under Horizon Europe), which establishes the rules applying to the submission of proposals and the related evaluation process, selection and award procedures relevant to the Specific Programme of Horizon Europe the Framework programme for Research and Innovation (2021-2027); - the Contract or Letter of Appointment for ERC experts, which defines the relationship between the ERC Executive Agency (ERCEA) and the experts, and use of personal data by the ERCEA.
+- the ERC Work Programme 20211, which defines the objectives and principles of the ERC funding as well as the main features of the Calls for Proposals for the ERC Advanced Grant including the call deadline and the call budget.
+It also specifies that a two-step peer review procedure will be applied following a single submission of a full proposal, and sets the framework for budgetary implementation, and the evaluation criterion; - the European Research Council Rules of Submission, and the related methods and procedures for peer review and proposal evaluation relevant to the specific programme implementing Horizon Europe (hereinafter the ERC Rules of submission and evaluation under Horizon Europe), which establishes the rules applying to the submission of proposals and the related evaluation process, selection and award procedures relevant to the Specific Programme of Horizon Europe the Framework programme for Research and Innovation (2021-2027); - the Contract3 or Letter of Appointment4 for ERC experts, which defines the relationship between the ERC Executive Agency (ERCEA) and the experts, and use of personal data by the ERCEA.